Vim: How It Works and Why You Should Learn It

 Customize your configuration (

-) with mappings you find yourself using repeatedlyUse cheat sheets or “Vim tutor” (run
+~/.vimrc) with mappings you find yourself using repeatedlyUse cheat sheets or “Vim tutor” (run

-in terminal)Be patient — muscle memory takes time
+vimtutorin terminal)Be patient — muscle memory takes time

 🧠 Vim Beginner’s Cheat Sheet